 Here are some ways you can make it happen.

-Flexibility in the workplace doesn’t mean you should allow employees to come and go as they please.
-It simply means allowing your employees to alter the “nine to five” work day to fit their personal life.
+Flexibility in the workplace doesn’t mean you should allow employees to come and go as they like.
+It simply means allowing employees to alter the “nine to five” work day to fit their personal life.

-Employees that like to take their child to school in the morning might come in at 9:30 am and stay until 5:30 pm.
-You might have some people that like to have a few hours of daylight after work to spend time outside, and they might prefer a 7:30 am to 3:30 pm schedule.
-As long as they’re getting their work done, let them find a schedule that works for them.
+Employees who like to take their child to school in the morning might arrive at 9:30 am and stay until 5:30 pm.
+Some people might like to have a few hours of daylight after work to spend time outside, and they might prefer a 7:30 am to 3:30 pm schedule.
+If they’re getting their work done, let them find a schedule that works for them.

-Paid time off (PTO) policies group sick days, vacation days, and paid personal days all into one category.
-This shows that you trust your employees to make a decision, as an adult, as to when they will decide to take time off work.
+Paid time off (PTO) policies group sick days, vacation days, and paid personal days into one category.
+This shows that you trust your employees to decide, as an adult, when they will decide to take time off work.

 There’s no importance as to how the time off was spent.
-Again, as long as they are getting their work done, trust them to act responsibly.
+Again, as long as they finish their work, trust them to act responsibly.

 This might sound like a counterpoint to work-life balance, but it actually supports it.
 The point of taking time off is to, well, take time off.
 If you allow unused PTO days to carry over to the next year, there’s a chance employees won’t take advantage of their allotted vacation time, which is bad for work-life balance.